 Since the Village's maximum loan amount is up to \$25,000, only interim controls, to alleviate deteriorated lead -based paint surfaces, are required.
-The Village contracts with an Independent Lead Inspector to perform a lead risk assessment for each property to identify all lead-based paint surfaces.
+The Village contracts with an Independent Lead Inspector to perform a lead risk assessment for each property in order to identify all lead-based paint surfaces.
 The contracted Lead Inspector also provides the Village with a list of deteriorated surfaces that must be controlled.
 Using the Lead Inspection Report, staff develops specifications for the lead hazard reduction work which are incorporated into the scope of work.
 The successful contractor must either provide documentation that they have certified lead workers on staff or that they have a lead certified subcontractor that can handle the specified work.
 Any subcontractors must meet all Village eligibility requirements.
 CDBG Funds for the lead work are given to the property owner as a grant, following the model of the Cook County HOME Program.

-As a result of Board action on February 10, 2020, applicants to the Single-Family Housing Rehabilitation Program are eligible to apply for up to \$10,000 as part of the Energy Efficiency Grant Program for energy upgrades that increase building energy efficiency, reduce energy and create savings.
+As a result of Board action on February 10, 2020, applicants to the Single Family Housing Rehabilitation Program are eligible to apply for up to \$10,000 as part of the Energy Efficiency Grant Program for the purposes of energy upgrades that increase building energy efficiency, reduce energy and create a savings.
 An energy assessment is conducted as part of the program by Nicor or ComEd.
 The Village will reimburse applicants for 1) installation of insulation 2) installation of energy-efficient lighting 3) installation of heating, venting, and air conditioning 4) upgraded water heater 5) air sealing and 6) installation of solar panels.
-The funding for this energy program is the Village's Sustainability Fund and has no impact on the Single-Family Housing Rehabilitation Loan and Lead Hazard Reduction Grant.
+The funding for this energy program is the Village's Sustainability Fund and has no impact on the Single Family Housing Rehabilitation Loan and Lead Hazard Reduction Grant.

-SFR-091 is:
+SFR-092 is:

 1) A \$24,999.00 rehab loan to the low-income owner/occupant household of this property.
 The owner's income qualifies for a deferred-payment loan.
-The \$24,999.00 includes the \$21,890.00 rehabilitation cost, as seen on the bid spreadsheet on file, plus a contingency of \$3,109.00, to cover unforeseen problems which might arise during construction.
+The \$24,999.00 includes the \$22,285.00 rehabilitation cost, as seen on the bid spreadsheet on file, plus a contingency of \$2,714.00, to cover unforeseen problems which might arise during construction.
 The mortgage amount is \$24,999.00.
 If the entire contingency is not used, an Amended Mortgage will be recorded on the title for the exact amount of the loan.

-2) A \$18,182.00 lead hazard reduction grant.
-The \$18,182.00 includes the \$13,182.00 lead hazard reduction cost plus a contingency of \$5,000.00.
+2) A \$9,690.00 lead hazard reduction grant.
+The \$9,690.00 includes the \$4,690.00 lead hazard reduction cost plus a contingency of \$5,000.00.
 If the entire contingency is not used, the remainder will return to the grant fund balance account.

-3) A \$4,000 energy grant is being applied to replace an outdated water heater.
+3) A \$8,100 energy grant is being applied to replace an outdated gas water heater and an outdated gas furnace.

-The funding for this request is the CDBG revolving loan fund totaling \$24,999.00.
-The CDBG Revolving Loan fund is comprised of re-paid CDBG single family loans that are paid back when the loan recipient sells their home or transfers title to another entity.
-The \$24,999.00 mortgage is deferred for repayment until a transfer of title, or a date 20 years from the date of loan approval (July 19, 2041).
-(The mortgage and note are written in the amount of \$24,999.00, the \$21,890.00 principal plus the contingency of \$3,109.00.)
+The funding for this single family rehab request is the CDBG revolving loan fund totaling \$24,999.00.
+The CDBG revolving loan fund is comprised of re-paid prior single family rehab projects.
+Loans are due for repayment upon sale or title transfer of the property to a third party.
+The \$24,999.00 mortgage is deferred for repayment until the transfer of title, or a date 20 years from the date of loan approval (July 19, 2041).
+(The mortgage and note are written in the amount of \$24,999.00, the \$22,285.00 principal plus the contingency of \$2,714.00.)